When Many-Shot Prompting Fails: An Empirical Study of LLM Code Translation

 However, code translation, a critical software engineering task for modernizing legacy systems and ensuring cross-platform compatibility, presents a unique challenge.
 Unlike many natural language tasks, successful code translation is not merely a matter of lexical or syntactic similarity.
 It demands a deep semantic understanding to produce code that is functionally equivalent---it must compile, execute correctly, and produce the exact same output as the source.
 This strict requirement for functional correctness makes it a demanding testbed for ICL.

 This paper investigates a critical and underexplored question: does the "more examples are better" mantra hold for the intricate and logically constrained task of code translation?
 We present one of the first large-scale empirical studies to address this, analyzing over 90,000 translation experiments across 30 language pairs using Google's Gemini model family.
 Our findings reveal a "many-shot paradox": while static similarity metrics may modestly improve with more examples, functional correctness consistently peaks with a surprisingly small number of examples (5--25 shots).
 Providing substantially more examples often degrades this crucial functional performance, challenging the universal efficacy of many-shot prompting for all tasks.

-The key contributions of this work are: \begin{itemize} \item Empirical evidence of a "many-shot paradox" in code translation, where functional correctness degrades with excessive examples. \item Identification of an optimal "few-shot" range (5--25 examples) that maximizes functional performance and cost-effectiveness. \item An analysis showing a divergence between static similarity metrics and dynamic, execution-based correctness. \end{itemize}
+The key contributions of this work are: \begin{itemize}[nosep] \item Empirical evidence of a "many-shot paradox" in code translation, where functional correctness degrades with excessive examples. \item Identification of an optimal "few-shot" range (5--25 examples) that maximizes functional performance and cost-effectiveness. \item An analysis showing a divergence between static similarity metrics and dynamic, execution-based correctness. \end{itemize}